MultiSafepay/docs/content/payment-methods/riverty.md

 ## Strong customer authentication

+In some cases, the customer is redirected to an authentication page.
+The criteria for when this is triggered are controlled by Riverty.

 ## Surcharges
 Due to changes to the Wet op het consumentenkrediet, merchants who apply [surcharges](/docs/surcharges/) to <<glossary:BNPL>> methods are now deemed credit providers under article 7:57 of the Burgerlijk Wetboek.
 This requires a permit from the Authority for Financial Markets (AFM).